Topics Map > Microsoft 365 > OneDrive

 Topics Map > Storage > OneDrive

-Office 365 (OneDrive for Business) - Security Recommendations
+Office 365 (OneDrive, SharePoint, and Teams) - Security Recommendations

-Because OneDrive for Business is a cloud-based file storage and sharing utility, its use presents some potential risk to UWM and it's students, faculty, and staff:
+Because OneDrive and SharePoint are a cloud-based file storage and sharing systems, their use presents some potential risk to UWM and its students, faculty, and staff.

 - Data stored in the cloud can be accessed by any workstation, laptop, tablet, or mobile device with access to the internet.